Web3NL/motoko-book/src/common-internet-computer-canisters/ic-management-canister.md

 };
 ```

-The function may take a optional `canisters_settings` record to set initial settings for the canister, but this argument may be `null`.
+The function may take an optional `canisters_settings` record to set initial settings for the canister, but this argument may be `null`.

 The function returns a record containing the `Principal` of the newly created canister.